-(A) Nothing contained in this Agreement shall be construed to prevent an agency, at its discretion, from effecting the involuntary reassignment, transfer, or change in duty station of an employee according to the needs of the agency; however, the agency will take into consideration the needs and circumstances of the employee prior to taking such action.

-(B) In those instances where the Department of Corrections determines that an excessive caseload at a probation office requires the reassignment of an officer, the Department will consider requests from volunteers, employee seniority, and the needs of the agency in making such reassignment.
+- (A) Nothing contained in this Agreement shall be construed to prevent an agency, at its discretion, from effecting the involuntary lateral action, reassignment, transfer, or change in duty station of an employee according to the needs of the agency; however, the agency will make a good faith effort to take such actions only when agency needs dictate.
+The agency will take into consideration the needs and circumstances of the employee prior to taking such action. - (B) In those instances where the Department of Corrections determines that an excessive caseload at a probation office requires the lateral action of an officer, the Department will consider requests from volunteers, employee seniority, and the needs of the agency in making such assignment.